helenhoffman/helenhoffman.github.io/_posts/2016-09-06-How-to-Become-A-Data-Scientist.md

 3. He should know how to get/collect data, clearance, intergrate, process, program...

-4. Throughly understand the business you are conducting.
+4. Throughly understand the business you are conducting, which includes: what's your business about?

 5. Finally, to become a data scientist, you need to prepare to learn all you life all the time.